appsody/stacks/incubator/java-spring-boot2/templates/kafka/README.md

 Next, add the following in the `app-deploy.yaml` under `spec` section

-a.
-Add the following volumes
+* Add the following volumes

 ```
 volumes: